mozillascience/studyGroup/README.md

     ---
     ```
     Change all the fields to describe your event; make sure the `link` is the address of the issue you created above.
 When you're done, remember to click 'Commit Changes' at the bottom.

 That's it!
 Your event is now listed on your webpage, and there's a discussion thread where people can ask questions and discuss the details.

+ ## How to Stay in Touch With Your Members

+ Now that you're all set up, GitHub provides several ways to stay in touch with the people involved in your study group.

+  - **Create a Team for your participants.**.
+On your Organization page (`https://github.com/yourOrganziationName`), click 'Create a New Team'.
+Name your team something like `Members`, and keep the default 'Read Access' option.
+  - **Invite members.** Every time someone participates in one of your study groups, ask them their GitHub user name, and invite them to join your team by visiting your Organziation page (`https://github.com/yourOrganizationName`) and clicking on 'Invite someone'.
+  - **Use the Issue Tracker.** The Issue Tracker is your public message board to make announcements, ask questions and start conversations with your members.
+You can find yours at `https://github.com/yourOrganziationName/studyGroup/issues`.
+  - **Use the Mozilla Science Forum** to chat with study groups worldwide.
+Find the [forum here](http://forum.mozillascience.org/category/events/study-groups); every study group gets a link back to this global forum maintained by the Mozilla Science Lab to share their stories, ask questions to the wider community, and find out who's out there.